x684867/nemesis_server/src/nodejs/doc/blog/npm/npm-1-0-link.md

 <p>In npm 0.x, there was a command called <code>link</code>.
 With it, you could &#8220;link-install&#8221; a package so that changes would be reflected in real-time.
 This is especially handy when you&#8217;re actually building something.
 You could make a few changes, run the command again, and voila, your new code would be run without having to re-install every time.</p>

-<p>Of course, compiled modules still have to be rebuilt.
+<p>Of course, compiled packages still have to be rebuilt.
 That&#8217;s not ideal, but it&#8217;s a problem that will take more powerful magic to solve.</p>

 <p>In npm 0.x, this was a pretty awful kludge.
 Back then, every package existed in some folder like:</p>